Jul 6, 2026Precision Engineering & Tooling

 For complex features, standard parting line vents are often not enough.

-- Deep RIB Areas: Use venting inserts at the bottom of deep ribs where air is easily trapped.
+• Deep RIB Areas: We use venting inserts at the bottom of deep ribs where air is easily trapped.

-- Appearance Parts: When dealing with buttons or lenses, ensure the venting insert is positioned where it will not impact visual quality.
+• Appearance Parts: We ensure the venting insert is positioned where it will not impact visual Class-A quality.

-- Overflow Wells: If the design allows, draw gas into an "overflow well" outside the part area, which can be trimmed off after molding.
+• Overflow Wells: If the design allows, we draw gas into an "overflow well" outside the part area, which can be trimmed off after molding.

 VI.
 Checklist: Strategic Venting Locations